top of page

 If you are coming on a Milford Sound tour from Queenstown, you will usually depart between 6:30am and 7:30am (and return around 7:30pm - 8:30pm).

-There are tours that depart as late as 11am for a cruise in Milford Sound at 1:30pm.
+There are tours from Te Anau that depart as late as 11am for a cruise in Milford Sound at 1:30pm.
 This leaves very little time to enjoy the Milford Road which has many spectacular locations to get out of the vehicle and enjoy.

-Recommendation: Find a tour departing Te Anau between 8am - 10am.
+Recommendation: Find a tour departing Te Anau between 8am - 10am or a tour departing Queenstown between 6:30am - 8:00am.

 4 - Is the price fair?